Ride the REEL West

 Yet, my riders keep telling me how awesome these movie sets are – but I knew different.

 I’ve had the opportunity and privilege to do some background acting work and have visited some truly awesome, working Western movie sets.
-And one day it hit me … if everyone thinks these old sets we’re seeing are “awesome,” too bad they can’t see what I’ve seen… hum and duh… that proverbial light burn went off over my head!!
+And one day it hit me … if everyone thinks these old sets we’re seeing are “awesome,” too bad they can’t see what I’ve seen… hum and duh… that proverbial light bulb went off over my head!!
 Maybe they can!!

 This idea rummaged in my head for several years.
 How do I establish a horseback ride in conjunction with seeing Western movie sets?
 Some of the sets I have been on (like Melody Ranch in California when I did Season Two for the HBO series Deadwood) wouldn’t work – it’s smack-dab in the center of a neighborhood of homes.
 Nor would the sets where I did about a dozen or more episodes of Wild West Tech for the History Channel and the movie Hell to Pay – again in California, and not enough around it to warrant a ride.
 Disney’s Western set (where I did the Western film Brothers in Arms) is just down the road, but again, too close to civilization.